ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 during trajectory optimization the curious iLQR attempts to minimize both the task-dependent cost and the uncertainty in the dynamics models

 - Motivation: Model-based promise and challenge
 (+) sample-efficiency
 (-) the learned model generalizes beyond the specific tasks used to learn it
 -> the curiosity/exploration can help

 - Curiosity definition
 motivation to resolve uncertainty in the env

+- Hypothesis
+by seeking out uncertainties, a robot is able to learn a model faster and therefore achieve lower costs more quickly